6. Database Management with the JDBC API

 import java.io.*;

-// displays the contents of the ARTICLES system database
+// displays the contents of a ARTICLES system database

 public class sql2{

-static final String DB = "ARTICLES"; // database to use
+static final String DB="ARTICLES"; // database to exploit

 public static void main(String arg[]){

-String sqlUpdate; // text of the SQL update query
+String sqlUpdate; // text of SQL update request

-int numberOfRows; // number of rows affected by an update
+int nbLignes; // no. of lines affected by an update

 try{